JimberSoftware/docs/devices/synology/synology.md

 > If you don't find any, check the possible reasons below.

 ###### Possible reasons
-- The synology hasn't started up yet and is not yet discoverable.
+- The Synology hasn't started up yet and is not yet discoverable.
 Refresh the search a few times as it might take some time.
-- You are not on the same network as the synology or it is not connected to the internet.
+- You are not on the same network as the Synology or it is not connected to the internet.
 - It is turned off.
-- The synology has to be restarted because of some failure.
+- The Synology has to be restarted because of some failure.
 Hold the power button until the blue light blinks, then let go.
 Wait until it is turned off, then press the power button again.
 Wait until you hear a beep before it can be found on https://find.synology.com (+- 1 minute).